 Barry Martin, state executive director of Mothers Against Drunk Driving, told GHN on Tuesday that many people arrested for DUI are being convicted on other charges.

-If a person refuses to be tested, he said, “it’s a lot harder to be convicted’’ of DUI in many jurisdictions.
+If an owi lawyer tells his client to refuse the sobriety test, he said, “it’s a lot harder to be convicted’’ of DUI in many jurisdictions.

 The data on DUIs can be conflicting, even within a state.